Bachelor of Science in Applied Science (BSAS)

 - Successful completion of ENC 1101 or equivalent English composition courses.

 - Successful completion of at least one college-level math or quantitative reasoning.*

-NOTE: To be admitted students must have a transcript that indicates completion of the A.S. degree.
-Keiser University AS degrees also accepted (as long as criteria above has been met).
+NOTE: To be admitted students must have a transcript that indicates awarding of the A.S. degree.

 Areas of Concentration